Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 Given its potent venom, dusky rattlesnakes should always be avoided when seen in the wild.

-Their hemotoxic venom can induce swelling, hemorrhage, tissue death, and serious circulatory and muscular systems harm.
-When angry, the snake will vibrate its tail like other rattlesnakes do.
+Their hemotoxic venom can induce swelling, hemorrhage, tissue death, and serious harm to the circulatory and muscular systems.
+When angry, the snake vibrates its tail like other rattlesnakes do.

 Fortunately, it’s highly unlikely that you’ll even come across a Querétaro dusky rattlesnake unless you’re climbing in the mountains of central-southern Mexico.